S3-working-group/s3-practical-guide/src/co-creation-and-evolution/those-affected-decide.md

 ## Those Affected Decide

-To make decisions with the maximum amount of information on the subject, involve everyone who is affected by the decision.
+Involve everyone who will be affected by a decision, to maintain equivalence and accountability, and increase the amount of information available on the subject.

 For larger groups: